 Her interpretations are seen as a point of reference in a repertoire that ranges from Belcanto to Puccini.
 Her career progression has been gradual but unstoppable, from her start as Creusa in Demofoonte conducted by Riccardo Muti, to her leading roles in recent years in the most prestigious theatres worldwide.

-She was awarded the Abbiati Prize by the Italian Association of Music Critics as “Best Singer of 2021” and has received several other awards, including the Pesaro Music Award, the Rossini d’oro, Premio Speciale Virna Lisi – Opera di Roma, Virgilio d’oro and Premio Illica 2025.
+She was awarded the Abbiati Prize by the Italian Association of Music Critics as “Best Singer of 2021” and has received several other awards, including the Pesaro Music Award, the Rossini d’oro, Virna Lisi Special Prize – Opera di Roma, Virgilio d’oro, 2025 Illica Award, the Rosina Storchio Award and the 2025 award as “Best Singer of the Year” by Opernwelt (the first Italian singer to receive this recognition).
+Born in Mantua and raised in the small town of Sustinente, she has served as its global ambassador since 2015 and in August 2025 was awarded the Keys to the City in a public ceremony.

 Her debut solo album, Indomita (Pentatone), was released in April 2025.
-Recorded the previous summer with the Orchestra and Chorus of the Opera Carlo Felice Genova, conducted by Sesto Quatrini, the album features scenes from operas by Bellini, Donizetti and Verdi.
-Gramophone described it as “powerful stuff, and highly recommended.”
+Recorded the previous summer with the Orchestra and Chorus of the Opera Carlo Felice Genova and conducted by Sesto Quatrini, the album features scenes from operas by Bellini, Donizetti and Verdi.
+It was described by Gramophone as “powerful stuff, and highly recommended.”

 On 27th December 2022, she was granted the title Cavaliere al Merito della Repubblica Italiana by President Mattarella.
 The honour was bestowed upon her on Republic Day, 2nd June 2023, after she sang the Italian national anthem during the parade at the Imperial Forums.

-She was awarded the Abbiati Prize by the Italian Association of Music Critics as “Best Singer of 2021” and has received several other awards, including the Pesaro Music Award, the Rossini d’oro, Premio Speciale Virna Lisi – Opera di Roma, Virgilio d’oro and Premio Illica 2025.
+She was awarded the Abbiati Prize by the Italian Association of Music Critics as “Best Singer of 2021” and has received several other awards, including the Pesaro Music Award, the Rossini d’oro, Virna Lisi Special Prize – Opera di Roma, Virgilio d’oro, 2025 Illica Award, the Rosina Storchio Award and the 2025 award as “Best Singer of the Year” by Opernwelt (the first Italian singer to receive this recognition).
+Born in Mantua and raised in the small town of Sustinente, she has served as its global ambassador since 2015 and in August 2025 was awarded the Keys to the City in a public ceremony.

 Her debut solo album, Indomita (Pentatone), was released in April 2025.
-Recorded the previous summer with the Orchestra and Chorus of the Opera Carlo Felice Genova, conducted by Sesto Quatrini, the album features scenes from operas by Bellini, Donizetti and Verdi.
-Gramophone described it as “powerful stuff, and highly recommended.”
+Recorded the previous summer with the Orchestra and Chorus of the Opera Carlo Felice Genova and conducted by Sesto Quatrini, the album features scenes from operas by Bellini, Donizetti and Verdi.
+It was described by Gramophone as “powerful stuff, and highly recommended.”

 On 27th December 2022, she was granted the title Cavaliere al Merito della Repubblica Italiana by President Mattarella.
 The honour was bestowed upon her on Republic Day, 2nd June 2023, after she sang the Italian national anthem during the parade at the Imperial Forums.